varnish/Varnish-Book/varnish_book.rst

 - Override cache duration

 .. figure 7
 ..
-TODO for the editor: imprpove layout of this figure
+TODO for the editor: improve layout of this figure

 .. figure:: ui/img/cache_fetch.png

    Figure :counter:`figures`: Varnish Request Flow for the Backend Worker Thread.

-   This figure is identital to `Figure 6 <#figures-6>`_.
+   This figure is identical to `Figure 6 <#figures-6>`_.

 ..   :align: center
 ..   :width: 100%